patricklafrance/wmfnext-shell/README.md

 };
 ```

-A navigation item support any props supported by a React Router [Link](https://reactrouter.com/en/main/components/link) component and a few additional props.
-The `to` prop and the `content` prop are mandatory.
+A navigation item object accepts the same properties as a React Router [Link](https://reactrouter.com/en/main/components/link) component with the addition of the `content`, `priority`, `children` and `additionalProps` properties.

+There's a couple things worth mentionning in the previous code sample:

-The `content` prop can be a `string` or a `React element`.
+1. The navigation item labelled  _"Static1/Page 1"_ content is rich text.
+The `content` property accepts a `string` value or a `React element` value.

+2. The navigation item labelled  _"Static1/Page 1"_ have a `style` and `target` properties.
+Those props are valid because they are supported by the React Router [Link](https://reactrouter.com/en/main/components/link) component.

-The first thing to notice is this example is that the _"Static1/Page 3"_ navigation item as a `priority` prop.
-The `priority` props allow a navigation item to render higher than other navigation items.
-The higher the priority, the highest the navigation item will be rendered
+3. The navigation item labelled _"Static1/Page 3"_ have a `priority` property.
+The `priority` property allow a navigation item to render higher in the navigation items hierarchy.
+The higher the `priority`, the highest the navigation item will be rendered.

-The second thing to notice is that the _"Static1/Page 2"_ navigation item has a `children` prop with nested navigation items.
-A navigation items tree structure can have an infinite number of levels.

-Going back to the _"Static1/Page 3"_ navigation item, you'll notice an `additionalProps` prop.
-This prop is an untyped bucket allowing the navigation item to provide contextual props to the render function of the host application..
+4. The navigation item labelled _"Static1/Page 3"_ also have an an `additionalProps` property.
+It's an untyped bucket to provide contextual value to the render function of the application.

-Finally, notice that the _"Static1/Page 1"_ navigation item have a `style` prop and a `target`.
-Those props are valid since the React Router [Link](https://reactrouter.com/en/main/components/link) component support every attribute of the [HTML anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).
+5. The navigation item labelled _"Static1/Page 2"_ have a `children` property with nested navigation items.
+The navigation registry is a tree structure with an infinite numbers of levels.

 👉 Now, update the host application `RootLayout` component to render the module navigation items with the `useNavigationItems()` hook.